Watch: Emotional reunion in UAE as Indian woman finds missing husband after 3 years following KT report

 Sanjay revealed that he lost contact with his family due to financial struggles and immense guilt.
 “I was cheated by an Indian recruitment agent.
 I ended up homeless, without a penny to my name.
 My visa had expired, and I had no way to pay the fines,” he said.

 Ali Hasnain and Mohammad Nadeem offered him shelter when they saw his plight.
-Sanjay had been living with them ever since, assisting Nadeem in his delivery bike business and running small errands.
+Sanjay had been living with them ever since, assisting Mohammad in his delivery bike business and running small errands.
 “We clicked instantly.
-Sanjay is like an older brother to us,” Nadeem shared.
+Sanjay is like an older brother to us,” Mohammad shared.

 During Ramadan, Sanjay would join his Pakistani hosts for suhoor and iftar.
 Despite being a vegetarian, the brothers arranged a separate kitchen for him, ensuring he felt at home.
 “Even though our faiths are different, they treated me like family,” Sanjay added.
 “Waking up for suhoor and breaking the fast with them during Ramadan felt like I was part of their home.”